Paradise Sweepstakes Casino Review 2026

 💬 Comment

-I ran the redemption flow three times and each time I used SCs, I had to manually paste the wallet field.
+I ran the redemption flow three times and each time I used SC, I had to manually paste the wallet field.
 This may sound trivial, but one typo means the crypto is lost forever.

 It wouldn’t surprise me if more casual users skipped cashing out because they didn’t want to deal with the stress of copying and pasting the address.